Customers don’t feel like they have a relationship with you

 One consistent billing challenge for Microsoft CSPs is coordination between accounting and sales.
 Having standard prices is great with terms that everyone can have access to.

-However, your system for billing should be able to support the customer reality – do they want one service billed on an annual basis and others on a monthly basis?
+However, your system for billing should be able to support the customer’s reality – do they want one service billed on an annual basis and others on a monthly basis?
 Are you providing discounts on some of the services and using a retail price for other services?

-If your billing system is not flexible to a model of the customer reality then it will take a lot of manual effort to service to the customer.
+If your billing system is not flexible to a model of the customer reality then it will take a lot of manual effort to serve the customer.

 Recently, a partner reached out to inquire about Work 365 and how it could help them with their Billing Automation Scenario.